Understanding dyslexia in children: help & support

 Dyslexia affects how a person’s brain processes and stores information.
 For example, when a child with dyslexia is reading they can be so focused on trying to recall a particular sound associated with a letter that their brain is not as free to build on the fluency or understanding of what they’ve read.
-Children may also use the incorrect sound for the letter or vice versa, as their brain doesn’t make an automatic link between the two.
+Children may also use the incorrect sound for the letter or vice versa when they read out loud, as their brain doesn’t make an automatic link between the two.

 Dyslexia can also have an impact on the way in which words are stored in the brain.
 A non-dyslexic individual can find it easier to recall similarities in the sounds in words eg: bread, head and lead.
 However, an individual with dyslexia can use a different filing system of words and remembers them as whole things sometimes related to a meaning or image.
 For example: head – something that sits on your shoulders and bread – something you eat.

-Different approaches to learning can be very useful for children with dyslexia as they need to have links between what they say, hear and do.
+Different multi sensory approaches to learning can be very useful for children with dyslexia as they need to have links between what they say, hear and do.
 It will also give children more opportunities to grasp meaning.
-Here are three methods:
+Here are three methods for learning to read:

 - Say the words after me: pain, mail, tail, train.

 - Say the words again and tell me where you hear the sound.